 Some Indianapolis people with the surname of Tomlinson have attempted to find a genealogical connection to either Stephen Decatur Tomlinson or Mary Tomlinson Krebs.
 However, neither one had any descendants.
 Stephen Tomlinson and his wife, Mary Brown Tomlinson, had a son and two daughters in the late 1840s and early 1850s, all of whom died in childhood, probably from an epidemic like cholera or infulenza.
 None of Stephen Tomlinson’s brothers had any children either, so their Tomlinson family’s name ended with the death of Stephen’s youngest brother, James, which occurred in 1903.
 Mary Tomlinson aka Marjorie Main and her husband Stanley LeFevre Krebs never had any children.
 Neither did Mary’s only brother have any children, so their Tomlinson family’s name ended with the death of Mary’s brother’s Samuel, Jr., in 1959.

 To ascertain the facts of your own Tomlinson family’s history, it’s important to examine as many different records as you can.
 Despite how convincing the oral stories passed down from earlier generations may seem, they are not always accurate.
 Since Historic Indianapolis.com has a genealogy researcher as a contributor, you could start by reading all of Krystal Becker’s posts on the HI website for guidance on how to get started.
 Using some kind of genealogy software to store the information you collect on your ancestors is a good idea.
 There are a number of different programs available, some of which are free.
-I wish you the best of luck.